Fathers’ Rights in Ohio

 A father who is married to the mother at the time of a child’s birth is presumed to be the legal father and thus has a right to pursue custody, shared parenting, or partial parenting time without going through the step of establishing paternity.
 Only in complicated cases involving same-sex partners, may parental rights need to be legally established.
 Once again, courts cannot favor mothers over fathers in terms of custody or visitation.
 Courts must pursue what is in the child’s best interests.

 Helping Fathers Pursue Legal Rights

-Boller & Petty, LLC has the experience, determination, and knowledge needed to help you fight for your parental rights.
+Boller & Petty, LLC has the experience, determination, and knowledge needed to help you fight for your rights as a father in Ohio.
 Our firm offers affordable rates and a passion to serve your legal needs at the highest level of quality and care.

 Don't fight for your rights alone.
 Talk to a Columbus fathers’ rights lawyer at (614) 756-2827, or contact us online today.